beebs93/github-data-challenge-2014/README.md

 redis-server
 ```

-- Navigate to the directory where you cloned the repo in the previous Terminal window and start up the server
+- Navigate to the directory where you cloned the repo in the previous Terminal window and start the node server

 ```sh
 node index.js